Blue Wahoos’ Home Field is an All-Purpose Venue with a View

 The Blue Wahoos play their home games here at the 5,000-plus seat multi-use venue overlooking beautiful Pensacola Bay and the downtown harbor.
-The season kicks off at home on April 11 for a four-day home stand welcoming Chattanooga.

 Blue Wahoos’ fans can reserve traditional modern stadium seats or enjoy games from covered and open-air party decks.
 Or bring a beach blanket and lounge in the grass behind outfield fences.

 Wondering about the food?
 While you can still find the staples of a burger and a dog along with a cold brew at the Starboard Side and Port Side Grills, this award-winning stadium has cuisine worthy of the view.

 So Chopped, a gourmet salad bar based downtown Pensacola, opened last year to serve up some organic goodness at Wahoo games.
 The concept frightened me, so I found caloric comfort at the Philling Station, home of Philly cheesesteaks galore and “The Walkoff,” a meaty merger of a Philly and Italian sausage.

 And of course, (Whole 30 people, turn away), we have the funnel cake fries, cloaked in powdered sugar goodness.